ArthurViniDev/metroidvania/README.md

 # Metroidvania

-A **Metroidvania**-style game developed as a personal project to learn new game development techniques and improve my skills with the C# language.
+A **Metroidvania**-style game developed as a personal project to learn new game development techniques and improve my skills with Game Development and C# language.

 ## 🎮 About the Game
 This is a **Metroidvania prototype** featuring a **boss fight** with relatively simple mechanics.
 The game focuses on and combat, and I plan to expand it with more features in the future.